graphile/crystal/postgraphile/website/versioned_docs/version-4.x/usage-library.md

     are supported: 'subscriptions' or 'all'.
 Defaults to `subscriptions`
   - `websocketMiddlewares`: [EXPERIMENTAL] If you're using websockets (subscriptions || live) then you may want to authenticate your users using sessions or similar.
-You can pass some simple middlewares here that will be executed against the websocket connection in order to perform authentication.
-We current only support Express (not Koa, Fastify, Restify, etc) middlewares here.
+You can pass some simple middleware here that will be executed against the websocket connection in order to perform authentication.
+We current only support Express (not Koa, Fastify, Restify, etc) middleware here.
   - `pgDefaultRole`: The default Postgres role to use.
 If no role was provided in a provided JWT token, this role will be used.
   - `dynamicJson`: By default, JSON and JSONB fields are presented as strings